bitnami/charts/bitnami/apache/README.md

 The [Apache HTTP Server Project](https://httpd.apache.org/) is an effort to develop and maintain an open-source HTTP server for modern operating systems including UNIX and Windows NT.
 The goal of this project is to provide a secure, efficient and extensible server that provides HTTP services in sync with the current HTTP standards.

-The Apache HTTP Server ("httpd") was launched in 1995 and it has been the most popular web server on the Internet since April 1996.
-It has celebrated its 20th birthday as a project in February 2015.

 ## TL;DR

 ```bash